alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 You might receive the SRE URL at this time, or you might be assigned to a particular SRE at a later point.

 > :information_source: In this document Ada Lovelace - our example user - will be participating in a Turing Data Study Group held in April 2020.
-> Her **username domain** is `apr20.turingsafehaven.ac.uk`.
+> Her **username domain** is `apr20.turingsafehaven.ac.uk` .
-> Her **SRE URL** is `https://sandbox.apr20.turingsafehaven.ac.uk`.
+> Her **SRE URL** is `https://sandbox.apr20.turingsafehaven.ac.uk` .

 ### :closed_lock_with_key: Set a password

 For security reasons, you must reset your password before you log in for the first time.
 Please follow these steps carefully.

-1. Open a private/incognito browser session on your computer.
++ Open a private/incognito browser session on your computer.

     > :pencil2: One of the most common problems that users have in connecting to the SRE is automatic completion of usernames and passwords from other accounts on their computer.
     > This can be quite confusing, particularly for anyone who logs into Microsoft services for work or personal use.
+    >
     > :warning: Look out for usernames or passwords that are automatically completed, and make sure that you're using the correct details needed to access the SRE.

-2. Copy and paste the following URL into the private browser address bar: `https://aka.ms/mfasetup`.
++ Copy and paste the following URL into the private browser address bar: `https://aka.ms/mfasetup` .

    This short link starts the process of logging into your account.

-3. At the login prompt enter `username@<username domain>` and confirm/proceed.
++ At the login prompt enter `username@<username domain>` and confirm/proceed.

-   Remember that your username will probably be in the format `firstname.lastname`.
+   Remember that your username will probably be in the format `firstname.lastname` .

    > :information_source: Our example user, Ada Lovelace, participating in the April 2020 Data Study Group, would enter `ada.lovelace@apr20.turingsafehaven.ac.uk`

-4. There will then be a password prompt.
++ There will then be a password prompt.

    The first time you log in you need to click **"Forgotten my password"**.

    <p align="center">

       <img src="../../images/user_guide/resetpassword_1.png" width="80%" title="Forgotten my password">

    </p>

    > :warning: If you reset your password, you will need to wait 5-10 mins before logging in again, to allow the user management system to sync up with the new password.

-5. Fill out the requested CAPTCHA (your username should be pre-filled).
++ Fill out the requested CAPTCHA (your username should be pre-filled).

    <p align="center">

       <img src="../../images/user_guide/resetpassword_2.png" width="80%" title="CAPTCHA">

    </p>

-6. Confirm your phone number, which you provided to the SRE administrator when you registered for access to the environment.
++ Confirm your phone number, which you provided to the SRE administrator when you registered for access to the environment.

    <p align="center">

       <img src="../../images/user_guide/resetpassword_3.png" width="80%" title="resetpassword_3">

    </p>

-7. Select a password.
++ Select a password.

    > :point_right: Your password must comply with the following requirements:

-   > * alphanumeric
+  + alphanumeric
-   > * minimum 12 characters
+  + minimum 12 characters
-   > * at least one each of
+  + at least one each of:
-   >   * :capital_abcd: uppercase character
+    + :capital_abcd: uppercase character
-   >   * :abcd: lowercase character
+    + :abcd: lowercase character
-   >   * :1234: number
+    + :1234: number

-   We recommend using this [Secure Password Generator](https://passwordsgenerator.net/?length=20&symbols=0&numbers=1&lowercase=1&uppercase=1&similar=1&ambiguous=0&client=1&autoselect=1) to create a password that meets these requirements.
+   We recommend using this [Secure Password Generator](<https://passwordsgenerator.net/?length=20&symbols=0&numbers=1&lowercase=1&uppercase=1&similar=1&ambiguous=0&client=1&autoselect=1>) to create a password that meets these requirements.

    > :warning: Do not use special characters or symbols in your password.
    > The virtual keyboard inside the SRE may not be the same as your physical keyboard and this can make it difficult to type some symbols.

-   We recommend using a password manager (for example [BitWarden](https://bitwarden.com)) to store your password.
+   We recommend using a password manager (for example [BitWarden](<https://bitwarden.com)>) to store your password.
    Alternatively you can write down your password on a piece of paper and keep it securely on your person, or store the password on a separate machine.

-8. Enter your password into the `Enter new password` and `Confirm new password` fields.
++ Enter your password into the `Enter new password` and `Confirm new password` fields.

    <p align="center">
       <img src="../../images/user_guide/resetpassword_4.png" width="80%" title="resetpassword_4">